 Even though the words mood and emotion are often used interchangeably, they represent different phenomena.
 Emotions are acute, and exist only for a relatively short period of time, usually seconds, minutes or hours at most.
 Contrary, moods are always present, even though it may not always be in our awareness.
 Mood states tend to have a relatively long-term nature: One can be sad or cheerful for several hours or even for several days.
-This implies that our mood is the affective background colour to what we do, and emotions are momentary 'perturbations' that are superimposed on this affective background.
+This implies that our mood is the affective background colour to what we do, and emotions are momentary 'perturbations' that are superimposed on this affective background (see Figure 3 for some examples).
 Another important difference is that emotions are targeted, while moods are global.
-Whereas emotions are always directed at someone or something (one is afraid of something, proud of something, and in love with something), moods are not directed at a particular object but rather 'at the world as a whole.'
-Emotions usually have an explicit cause (e.g. some event).
-Moods often have combined causes and can be produced in a cumulative fashion over time (e.g. "It is raining, I didn't sleep well, and someone has finished the coffee").